Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 - General CT preparation instructions

-- If you are having a CT colonography, CT whole body or CT musculoskeletal scan, you can print out the CT registration questionnaire and fill it out before you arrive to speed up your registration process.
+- If you are having a CT colonography, whole body or musculoskeletal scan, you can print the CT registration questionnaire and complete it before you arrive to speed up your registration process.